Online Master’s in Sociology: Education Emphasis

 Offered By: College of Humanities and Social Sciences

-People are curious about the world around them.
-They are trying to make sense of how society is evolving.
-The Master of Science in Sociology with education emphasis ensures that qualified instructors are teaching these concepts at the undergraduate level.
-Here are a few additional benefits to earning a sociology master’s online:
+People are naturally curious about the world around them and wish to make sense of how society evolves.
+The MS in Sociology with education emphasis aims to prepare qualified instructors to teach these concepts at the undergraduate level.
+Here are a few additional benefits of earning a sociology master’s online:

-• Having expertise in sociological theories and practice prepares you for a career in many different fields, including education, communication, management, nonprofit and research.
+• Knowledge of sociological theories and practices can prepare you for careers in many fields, including education, communication, management, nonprofit and research.

-• You can apply your social science competencies while working for colleges and universities, local and state government agencies or research facilities.
+• You can apply your social science skills while working for colleges and universities, local and state government agencies or research facilities.

-• An advanced degree, paired with experience in the field, can qualify you for leadership positions.
+• An advanced degree, paired with field experience, can position you to apply for potential leadership roles.

 • With an education emphasis, you can share your passion for sociology with future professionals.

-At GCU, the master’s in sociology online program offers flexibility and is designed for working professionals to pursue advanced education while maintaining their current responsibilities.
-With the online master’s in sociology, you will have access to knowledgeable faculty and student resources to help you through the program.
-This degree requires 34 credits to completion.
+The master’s in sociology online program is designed for working professionals, offering the flexibility to balance advanced education with personal and professional commitments.
+With this degree program, you will have access to knowledgeable faculty and student resources, as well as a collaborative learning community, to help you through the program.

 • Teaching